-Accordingly, our executive officer compensation philosophy is to (1) provide overall compensation, when targeted levels of performance are achieved, which is at the 75th percentile of pay practices within a peer group selected, among other criteria, for similarities in market capitalization size, business model and stage of development, and (2) emphasize equity compensation over annual cash compensation to attract and retain officers and align the majority of their compensation with long-term stockholders' interests.
+Accordingly, our executive officer compensation philosophy is to (1) provide overall compensation, when targeted levels of performance are achieved, which is at the 75th percentile of pay practices within a peer group selected, among other criteria, for similarities in market capitalization size, business model and stage of development, and (2) emphasize an equity compensation stake over annual cash compensation to attract and retain officers and align the majority of their compensation with long-term stockholders' interests.
+Importantly, the equity award benchmarks used by the Company measure the 75th percentile relative to capitalization size, rather than as a grant date fair value.

 The Compensation Committee also believes, however, that superior performance above target may on occasion warrant compensation above this guideline.
-Our annual cash incentives, the long-term Six-Year Performance RSAs granted to named executive officers in 2011 and 50% of the replenishment RSAs granted to named executive officers in 2012 and in 2013 are tied to our achievement of corporate operating and drug development goals.
-We believe that successful execution against goals is the best way to enhance long-term stockholder value.
+Our annual cash incentives, the long-term Six-Year Performance RSAs granted to named executive officers in 2011 and 50% of the replenishment RSAs granted to named executive officers in 2012 and 2013 were tied to our achievement of corporate operating and drug development goals.
+The strong performance orientation of our named executive officer compensation program stems from our belief that successful execution against goals is the best way to enhance long-term stockholder value.

-The difficulty of achieving our goals in the time frames specified is a significant reason for our compensation philosophy.
+In 2013, and historically as a biopharmaceutical company, the difficulty of achieving our goals in the time frames specified is a significant reason for our compensation philosophy.
 Our annual and longer-term operating goals, which generally relate to the successful discovery, development, and regulatory approval of our compounds, are aggressive.
 The business of discovering novel compounds and developing them as potential medicines is extremely risky and the current regulatory environment for new drug approvals is highly uncertain.
 In addition, the time frames within which our operating goals must be achieved in order to earn annual incentive compensation are short.
 Furthermore, while we have less control over the progress and timing of development programs that we have licensed to our collaborative partners, our officers spend a great deal of time and energy working with our partners to progress those programs, and to the extent practicable we hold those programs to goal expectations as rigorous as those for our own development programs that we are progressing internally.